×

 11. Turmeric Tea

-Thanks to curcumin, an ingredient found in Turmeric, this tea is renowned for being a powerful anti-inflammatory drink.
-There are plenty of benefits to drinking Turmeric tea, including improving arthritis symptoms and cardiovascular health!
+Thanks to curcumin, an ingredient found in turmeric, this tea is renowned for being a powerful anti-inflammatory drink.
+There are plenty of benefits to drinking turmeric tea, including improving arthritis symptoms and cardiovascular health!
 It might be time to research this drink if its benefits sound like they might help you.

 12. Sage Tea